pivotal-cf/pivnet-resource/README.md

     file: tasks/say-hello.yml
 ```

-### `out`: upload a product to Pivotal Network
+### `out`: upload a product to Tanzu Network

-Creates a new release on Pivotal Network with the provided version and metadata.
+Creates a new release on Tanzu Network with the provided version and metadata.

-It can also upload one or more files to Pivotal Network bucket and calculate the
+It can also upload one or more files to Tanzu Network bucket and calculate the
 MD5 checksum locally for each file in order to add MD5 checksum to the file
-metadata in Pivotal Network.
+metadata in Tanzu Network.
 Note that:

 * Existing product files with the same AWS key are not deleted and recreated.